niharika2810/niharika2810.github.io/about.md

  - [MVP-Dagger-Retrofit Sample](https://github.com/niharika2810/MVP-Dagger-Retrofit-Sample-App) - A Sample Application demonstrating implementation of MVP architecture using Dagger as dependency injection framework and Retrofit for network call.
  - [Layout Performance Analysis](https://github.com/niharika2810/LayoutPerformance-Analysis-App) - A Demo Application with different XMLs developed using different viewgroups for same UI screens to measure layout performance.Please go through the [Medium Blog](https://medium.com/1mgofficial/constraintlayout-vs-other-layouts-a-battle-towards-performance-part-1-14d8116e876e) for the results.
  - [SectionedRecyclerView](https://github.com/niharika2810/SectionedRecyclerView-Sample) - A Sample project explaining how to create sections in Recyclerview with Pixel perfect UI, given a sample input.
+  - [Android-DS-Java Interview Questions Repo](https://github.com/niharika2810/android-interview-questions) - A repository containing interview questions on DS, Java & Android based on my experiences.
+   - [Android Development | Best Practices](https://github.com/niharika2810/android-development-best-practices) - With best practices under your fingertips, you will not lose precious time on reinventing the wheel.
+Instead, you can focus on writing quality code and getting the job done.

 Checkout the other repositories too :-)